*Spoiler alert for Fleabag seasons one and two*

-Fleabag, the dark and heartbreakingly funny comedy drama from Phoebe Waller-Bridge, has come to an end, apparently for good (but we can always hope).
-In just two short seasons we’ve seen Fleabag battle it out with her deliciously evil godmother, wrestle with the torment of losing her best friend, and even get busy with a particularly hot member of the clergy.
+In just two short seasons, we saw Fleabag battle it out with her deliciously evil godmother, wrestle with the torment of losing her best friend and even get busy with a particularly hot member of the clergy.

 1. The sexy priest